kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 - These points are then fed into SAM2.
 - This process repeats a few times (e.g., 5 rounds), after which SAM2 tracks the objects across all frames.

+#### Display Images with Mask

+The `display_images_with_mask.py` script displays a grid with images from a selectable directory with the corresponding masks laid over the images.

 ## Labeling Project

-In this folder are the cut up frames, the masks and the generated points stored
+In this folder are the cut up frames, the masks and the generated points stored.

+## CSV Lists

+The `.csv` Lists document damages, their video filepath, which damage they show and when in the video they were documented.
+These lists provide the Information needed for the Labeling Process.